Country of origin: cambodia

 [i] How long did you live there?

-[r] Until…..
-I lived there for about ten years, then moved to Paris to live alone.
+[r] Until… I lived there for about ten years, then I moved to live alone in Paris.

 [r] Where I live now.

-i] When I arrived, to earn a living, at first I was a kitchen clerk in a restaurant.
-I was a dishwasher, I did a little bit of everything.
-After a while, I was ironing in a clothing workshop.
+[i] When I arrived, to earn a living, at first I was a kitchen porter in a restaurant.
+I did the washing up, I did a bit of everything.
+After a while, I did ironing in a clothing workshop.
 For about ten years.
 Until 2000.
 Then, after a period of unemployment, I worked in a French company.
-In a laundry room.
-A company that cleaned… cleaned… cleaned… A company that cleaned, how to say, hotel linens.
-Sheets, blankets, pillowcases… For four years.
-Then I didn’t have a job anymore.
+In a laundry.
+A company that cleaned… cleaned… A company that cleaned, how should I put it, hotel linen.
+Sheets, blankets, pillowcases… For 4 years.
+Then I didn’t have any work.
 In 2011.
-Since then, I haven’t worked since.
+Since then, I haven’t worked again.

 [i] Why?

-[r] Because I’m old, they don’t want to hire me, it’s hard to find.
+[r] Because I’m old, they don’t want to hire me, it’s hard to find work.
 I have health problems.
-My back still hurts.
-I hurt my back.
+My back always hurts.
+I injured my back.
 I have no strength left.

 [r] No, I don’t know why I hurt my back.
 I can’t carry heavy things.

-[i] Do you often go to the doctor?
+[i] Do you go to the doctor often?

-[r] Yes, right now, I see him a lot.
+[r] Yes, at the moment, I see him often.

-[i] How do you think life in France is?
+[i] What do you think of life in France?

 [r] Life in France?
-How can I say this?
-That’s good.
-That’s good.
-To earn a living, you have no choice, that’s the way it is, you have to do everything.
-You could say that again.
+How can I put it?
+It’s good.
+To earn a living, you have no choice, that’s how it is, you have to do everything.
+You could put it that way.
 Because I don’t speak French.
-I don’t have a degree.
-“Diploma” do you know?
-“Diploma”, right?
+I don’t have a diploma.
+Do you know ‘diplôme’?
+‘Diplôme’ [in French], right?
 I don’t have a diploma and I don’t speak French.
-I can only work for Chinese people.
-There are only three kinds of work among the Chinese.
+I can only work for the Chinese.
+There are only three kinds of work with the Chinese.
 Only three sectors.
-Clothing, catering, trade.
-At the time, I was in the wrong sector, I joined a clothing workshop.
-In the garment workshop, I didn’t work there for long.
-Then that area disappeared.
-This area has disappeared.
+Clothing, catering, commerce.
+At the time, I chose the wrong sector, I joined a clothing workshop.
+I didn’t work in the clothing workshop for long.
+Then the sector disappeared.
 The reason is that there are too many imports.
-Products imported from China, much cheaper than the products from here.
-That’s why there’s no more work.
+Products imported from China are much cheaper than local products.
+That’s why there is no work left.

-[i] And living in Paris, you find that… Do you like it?
+[i] And living in Paris, do you find that… Do you like it?

 [r] It’s the same everywhere.
 But in Paris, I’m used to it, it’s easy.
-It’s easier to do that.
-If you tell me to move back to the suburbs, I can’t do it.
-In Paris, I have many friends.
-[Laughs]
+It’s easier.
+If you told me to go back to living in the suburbs, I wouldn’t be able to do it.
+I have a lot of friends in Paris.
+[Laughter]

 [i] Your friends live…

 [r] They all live near here.
-In the morning, we have coffee together.
-Time passes faster.
-It occupies my time.
+We have coffee together in the morning.
+Time passes more quickly.
+It keeps me busy.

-[i] And living here in Belleville, what’s it like?
-Security is not very good.
+[i] And what’s it like living here in Belleville?
+The security isn’t very good.
 It’s getting worse and worse.
-Security.
+The security.
 In terms of security.
-It’s always been like this, we don’t have a choice, the state can’t… how to say, can’t manage everything.
+It’s always been like that, we don’t have a choice, the State can’t… how can I put it, can’t manage everything.
 It’s hard to say.
-When the police are there, I feel safer to walk, when the police are not there, at night, I don’t dare to go out.
+When the police are there, I feel safer walking, when the police aren’t there, at night, I don’t dare go out.

 [i] Are you afraid?

-[r] In the evening, I don’t dare to go out.
-I’m afraid.
+[r] I don’t dare go out at night.
+I’m scared.

 [i] Have you ever had any problems?

-Yes, once I was annoyed, someone wanted to steal my money, by pushing me around.
-Two people pushed me around and stole my money.
-I didn’t realize it.
+[r] Yes, once I was hassled, they wanted to steal my money, and they pushed me.
+Two people pushed me and stole my money.
+I didn’t realise.
 They were very agile.
 They pushed me and stole my money.
 I had money in my pocket.
 Just like that.
 It wasn’t a robbery.
-One of them’s pushing you, the other one’s stealing your money.
+One of them pushed you and the other one stole your money.
 Just like that.
-Even my….
-What do you call it… the subway pass…
+Even my… What do you call it… the metro pass…

 [i] Navigo?

 [r] Yes.
 They took it.
-Now I’m being careful.
+Now I’m careful.
 You shouldn’t put anything here.
-And when I go out, I do like thieves.
+And when I go out, I act like a thief.
 I look everywhere.
-[Laughs] Like I’m a thief.
-Like I’m a thief, I look everywhere to see if anyone follows me.
+[Laughter] As if I were a thief.
+As if I were a thief, I look everywhere to see if I’m being followed.

-Yes, yes, there are often robberies.
-It happened to some friends.
-I have a friend, he works in a restaurant, when he comes home, the attacker was tall, he lifted him up like that.
-He’s not dead, fortunately.
-Luckily, there were passers-by, so he left it.
-The money he had on him, we stole it from him.
-Asians have a small build.
-We grabbed him by the throat and lifted him up.
-This kind of story often happens to friends.
+[r] Yes, yes, there are often robberies.
+It happened to friends.
+I have a friend who works in a restaurant.
+On his way home, the attacker was tall, he lifted him up like this.
+Fortunately, he didn’t die.
+Fortunately, there were passers-by, so he left him.
+They stole the money he had on him.
+Asians are small in stature.
+They grabbed him by the throat and lifted him up.
+This kind of thing happens a lot to friends.

 [r] Now it happens less.

 [r] There are fewer.
-There’s a lot of snatching.
-Theft of bags, cell phones.
+There are a lot of snatch thefts.
+Thefts of bags, mobile phones.

-[i] And in Paris, there are neighbourhoods where you go for a walk, that you like?
+[i] And in Paris, are there any neighbourhoods where you like to go for a walk?

-[r] No, only in Paris… The neighbouring countries, I didn’t go there, in the surroundings.
-That is, Belgium, Italy, I didn’t go there.
-The most important thing for me is to go back to Cambodia to see my relatives.
-I went back three times.
+[r] No, only in Paris… I haven’t been to the neighbouring countries, to the surrounding areas.
+That is to say, Belgium, Italy, I haven’t been there.
+The most important thing for me is to go back to Cambodia to see my family.
+I’ve been back three times.

 [r] Three times.
-The first time, I returned 35 years after leaving Cambodia.
-To see my big sister.
-Now she is Siem Reap.
+The first time, I went back 35 years after leaving Cambodia.
+To see my older sister.
+Now she’s in Siem Reap.

 [i] What does she do for a living?

-[r] She is old, she is over 70 years old.
-His children are in business.
-They support him.
-I think his life today is pretty good.
-She has a house, as long as she has a house, that’s good.
+[r] She is old, she is over 70.
+Her children are in business.
+They provide for her.
+I think her life today is pretty good.
+She has a house, as long as she has a house, it’s good.
 As long as she has a house, no problem.
-To eat, his children help him.
+Her children help her with food.

-[i] And his children… Does she have any grandchildren?
+[i] And her children… Does she have any grandchildren?

 [r] Yes, she has nine grandchildren.
-My big sister is lucky!
-Today, she has 9 grandchildren.
-The oldest is 24 years old.
+My older sister is lucky!
+She now has nine grandchildren.
+The oldest is 24.

 [r] They were all born in Siem Reap.
 Do you know Siem Reap?
-There is Angkor Wat.
+It’s where Angkor Wat is.
 Angkor Wat is very well known.
-Have you ever visited it before?
-If you have the opportunity, you have to go!
-“Like that!
-Beautiful!”
-[Laughs]
+Have you ever visited it?
+If you get the chance, you must go!
+‘Just like that!
+Magnificent!’
+[Laughter]

 [i] Have you ever been there?

-[r] Yes, every time I go there, I go to visit.
+[r] Yes, every time I go, I go to visit.

 [i] When you went back there, after 35 years…

-[i] And the first time you went back, did you find out what it was like?
-Had it changed a lot?
+[i] And what was it like the first time you went back?
+Had it changed much?

-[r] No, always the same.
-It hasn’t changed much.
-Always the same.
-I found that the population was larger.
+[r] No, it was still the same.
+It hadn’t changed much.
+It was still the same.
+I noticed that the population had grown.
 There are more people than before.
 Today, there are 10 million inhabitants.
 In Cambodia.
 Before, it was 5 or 6 million.
-Pretty much.
+More or less.
 I remember 5 or 6 million.
-Now there are 10 million of them.
+Now, there are 10 million.
 13 or 14 million.

-[i] And your big sister, her children all speak teochew?
+[i] And your older sister, do all her children speak Teochew?

 [r] They don’t want to speak it.
-Usually, they only speak it at home.
-They usually speak Khmer together.
-With their children, they don’t speak Teochew.
-No choice, later on, her grandchildren will all be Cambodian.
+Generally, they only speak it at home.
+Generally, they speak Khmer together.
+They don’t speak Teochew with their children.
+They have no choice, later on, their grandchildren will all be Cambodian.
 They will only speak Khmer.
 But the advantage is that the children learn Chinese.
-So as not to forget that we are Chinese.
-It has an advantage to learn Chinese.
-It’s easier to find a job.
+So we don’t forget that we are Chinese.
+There is an advantage to learning Chinese.
+It’s easier to find work.
 Today, Chinese is useful.
 With Mandarin, it’s easier to find work.
-It’s easier to find a job.
+It’s easier to find work.
 Chinese and English.
-It is useful in Cambodia.
+It’s useful in Cambodia.

 [i] So you went there…